 Aperture

 The aperture consists of small blades in the lens that create an adjustable, octagonal shape.
 It tells you how big the hole is in your lens.
 The smaller the hole is, the less light passes through it.
 The wider the hole is, the more light will enter your lens.
-It’s best to think of the aperture as a pupil that can be controlled by you.
+It’s best to think of the aperture as the pupil of your camera’s eye–one that can be controlled by you.
 The aperture is measured by your f-stop.
 The higher the f-stop (f22), the smaller the hole and the darker your image will be.

-The f-stop also measures the depth of field.
+The f-stop also measures the depth of field, as we covered above.
 A lower f-stop (f2.8) will give you more depth to your image.
 For example, if you are taking a photo of a person and would like the background to be a bit blurry, you would choose a low f-stop.
-If you are taking a picture of beautiful scenery, you would want a higher f-stop to make sure everything is in focus.
+If you are taking a picture of beautiful scenery, you would (usually) want a higher f-stop to make sure everything is in focus.

 The shutter speed tells you the amount of time the camera will be exposed to light.
 The duration of time is shown in a fraction of seconds, for example it could be 1/2-second or 1/200 second.
 A speed of 1/200-second is faster than 1/2-second.
 Using a faster speed means the image will be darker.
 If you would like to lighten the image, use a slower shutter speed.
-However, a faster shutter speed will catch a frame of movement.
+However, a faster shutter speed is better at freezing a frame of movement.
 For example, if you want to capture a still of someone running, you will want a faster shutter speed.

 ISO

 The ISO is a control within the camera that will affect the exposure.
-A high ISO will yield a brighter image, but it could also create a grainier, or noisy, image.
+A high ISO will yield a brighter image, but it could also create a grainier, or digitally crunchy, image.
 For example, setting your camera to ISO 1600 will lighten the image and make it noisier.
 If you are using ISO 400, the images will be sharper and darker.
-If you are using an analog SLR, consider matching the ISO on your camera to the ISO of your film.
-It will help when you are light metering your image.

 After you have input your settings, your light meter will indicate what adjustments you will need to make before taking your shot.